hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 ## Learning Objectives:

-* Understanding the quality values in a FASTQ file
+* Understand the quality values in a FASTQ file
-* Using FASTQC to create a quality report
-* Create and run a job submission script to automate quality assessment
+* Create a quality report using FASTQC

 ## Quality Control of FASTQ files